Niha12/movie-recommendation-system/README.md

 ### Run Website

-After carrying out all the above requirements, you can run the server using the command:
+After carrying out all the above steps, you can run the server using the command:
 ```bash
  pip manage.py runserver
 ```